What type of content do you primarily create?

 How many examples are enough?
 It turns out more is not necessarily better.
 Load up too many examples, and the AI struggles to generalize, leading to errors.
 It's crucial to find the sweet spot for your specific use case.
 Usually two to three is a good amount.

-Tip: To maximize the effectiveness of this style, clearly delineate the different parts of your prompt—using delimiters or tags works wonders.
+Tip: To maximize the effectiveness of this style and reduce ChatGPT hallucinations, clearly delineate the different parts of your prompt—using delimiters or tags works wonders.
 This helps ensure your questions aren't muddled up with your examples.

 Example: